Alvearie/de-identification/docs/masking-providers.md

 #### DATETIME

->   Masks datetime (timestamp) objects.
-There are several options supported,
->   for example, shifting dates, generalizing to month, and generalizing to year.
+Masks datetime (timestamp) objects.
+There are several options supported, for example, shifting dates, generalizing to month, and generalizing to year.
->   Additional options include adding random offsets to the various datetime
->   elements, for example, years, months, days, hours, and seconds).
-If
->   multiple options are set to true in the datetime masking algorithm, the
->   following order is respected.
+Additional options include adding random offsets to the various datetime elements, for example, years, months, days, hours, and seconds).
+If multiple options are set to true in the datetime masking algorithm, the following order is respected.

->  These examples are for the 10th of January 2016:
+These examples are for the 10th of January 2016:

-> 1. Override with default or specified value, for example, **90+** or **Over 90 y.o.**.
+1. Override with default or specified value, for example, **90+** or **Over 90 y.o.**.

-> 2. Shift the date by constant amount.
+2. Shift the date by constant amount.

-> 3. Generalize to week number/year, for example, 02/2016.
+3. Generalize to week number/year, for example, 02/2016.

-> 4. Generalize to month/year, for example, 01/2016.
+4. Generalize to month/year, for example, 01/2016.

-> 5. Generalize to quarter year, for example, 01/2016.
+5. Generalize to quarter year, for example, 01/2016.

-> 6. Generalize to year, for example, 2016.
+6. Generalize to year, for example, 2016.

-> 7. Generalize to N-year interval, for example, 2015-2019.
+7. Generalize to N-year interval, for example, 2015-2019.

-> 8. Generalize to year (for example, 1927) and mask any age over 90.
+8. Generalize to year (for example, 1927) and mask any age over 90.

-> 9. Generalize to month/year (for example, 02/1927) and mask any age over 90.
+9. Generalize to month/year (for example, 02/1927) and mask any age over 90.

-> 10. Add random offsets to year, month, day, hour, minutes, and seconds.
+10. Add random offsets to year, month, day, hour, minutes, and seconds.

-> 11. Apply maximum years ago.
+11. Apply maximum years ago.

-> 12. Apply maximum days ago.
+12. Apply maximum days ago.

 If the override option of the provider is set to **True**, then the override is processed first.
 If the rule criteria are met, all other options of the DATETIME provider are ignored.

-   The following date formats are supported by the DATETIME masking provider.
+The following formats are supported by the DATETIME masking provider by default:
-   This uses the option datetime.format.fixed:

 | **Supported date / datetime format**         | **Example of recognized input value** |
 |----------------------------------------------|---------------------------------------|